Look around you right now, I guarantee you can see at least one brand mark somewhere.

 01. A logo that reflects your brand essence

 When we think of brands, a lot of us first think of a logo.
 But, since we’ve cleared up that “brand ≠ logo”, we’re now able to discuss the idea of logos as a separate entity, a building block of a brand.
 And I’d dare say that a logo is one of the foundation blocks of a brand.

 A logo is a graphic element that depicts your brand visually, which is a lot to ask of one graphic.
-There’s no set formula to a good logo, consider some of the biggest brands you can think of – Google has a simple serif typeface, Target has a minimal graphic element that usually has no accompanying type and Starbucks has a logo that combines a graphic and type.
+There’s no set formula to a good logo, consider some of the biggest brands you can think of—Google has a simple serif typeface, Target has a minimal graphic element that usually has no accompanying type, and Starbucks has a logo that combines graphics and type.
 The combinations are endless.

-Check out this set of logos, some are type-based, some pictorial and some are a combination of the two.
-Each type of logo has benefit, for example the type-based logos are great for communicating a brand name instantly, the pictorial logos are good for creating a unique visual representation of your brand and the combination of the two gives you more flexibility when it comes to the range of applications.
+Check out this set of logos.
+Some are type-based, some pictorial, and some are a combination of the two.
+Each type of logo has its benefits.
+For example, the type-based logos are great for communicating a brand name instantly, while the pictorial logos are good for creating a unique visual representation of your brand.
+The combination of the two gives you more flexibility when it comes to the range of applications.